plone/documentation/working-with-content/managing-content/ploneformgen/index.rst

 Final disposition of form input is handled via plug-in action products.

-Action adapters included with this release include a mailer, a save-data adapter that saves input in tab-separated format for later download, and a custom-script adapter that makes it possible to script simple actions without recourse to the Zope Management Interface.
+Action adapters included with this release include a mailer, a save-data adapter that saves input in tab-separated format for later download, and a custom-script adapter that makes it possible to script simple actions without recourse to the Management Interface.

 To make it easy to get started, newly created form folders are pre-populated to act as a simple e-mail response form.